NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/FlashingCertificate/Desktop.rst

       nRF Connect for Desktop - LTE Link Monitor

 #.
-Select the device in the top-left drop-down.
+Select the device in the top left drop-down menu.

    .. note::